Deadline: May 19, 2017

 - Draw on the perspectives of multiple institutions rather than a single institution or program;

-- Include panels of member-practitioners (such as teachers, school and outreach counselors, financial aid and enrollment professionals, and administrators);
+- Include panels composed of member-practitioners (such as teachers, school and outreach counselors, financial aid and enrollment professionals, administrators);

 - Specify how students are positively impacted by the work of the presenter(s), and their organization(s); and